Geraldine Rockefeller Dodge: Life

+Estate

+During the early part of their marriage they resided together at Hartley Farms in New Jersey.
+Eventually, while in New Jersey, they resided on separate, but abutting, country estates: Giralda Farms and Hartley Farms.
+Her estate, Giralda Farms, fronted the main route from Madison to Morristown opposite a property his family owned and extending to another of his that faced south and fronted on Spring Valley Road in New Vernon, where he preferred to reside.
+A long private path extended for miles between the houses on the adjacent properties with gates at either side of Woodland Road, which defined the southern boundary of her property.

+Giralda Farms was located in Madison, New Jersey.
+Originally belonging to the Daniel Willis James family, the Dodges bought the then 240-acre estate in 1911.
+The mansion for the estate was built in 1893 and had been built in the Spanish Gothic style.
+By 1920 it had grown to 550-acres.
+She also maintained a home on 5th Avenue in New York.

+After Geraldine R. Dodge's death in 1973, the estate became a corporate park.
+The mansion was razed in May 1976.
+In 1978, nearly all the remaining estate buildings on the estate were demolished.

 Dogs and Philanthropy

 Geraldine R. Dodge judged at major dog shows in every American state as well as the premier shows in Germany, Canada, Ireland, and England.
 She was the first woman invited to judge for the Westminster Kennel Club, where she was invited to judge the Best in Show.

 She was the author of two books, The English Cocker Spaniel in America, and The German Shepherd Dog in America, the latter of which was a collaboration with her curator of art, Josephine Z. Rine.

-She was recognized as a philanthropist, a benefactor to communities, the arts, nonprofit and natural resource efforts, as an author, a judge of dogs, a breeder of dogs, the founder of the Morris and Essex Dog Club and its internationally recognized annual exhibition in May that was considered the most prestigious dog show held in the United States of America for decades, and the founder of a refuge for injured and lost animals.
+She was recognized as a philanthropist, a benefactor to communities, the arts, nonprofit and natural resource efforts, as an author, a judge of dogs, a breeder of dogs, the founder of the Morris and Essex Dog Club and its internationally recognized annual exhibition in May that was considered the most prestigious dog show held in the United States of America for decades, and the founder of St. Hubert's Giralda, a refuge for injured and lost animals.
+St. Hubert's Giralda, now known as St. Hubert's Animal Welfare Center, founded in 1939, still operates on the grounds of Dodge's former Giralda Farms estate in Madison, New Jersey.

 She was a significant sponsor for American sculptor Cyrus Dallin who visited Hartley Farms several times with his wife.
 When Mrs. Dodge's significant art collection was posthumously auctioned, it included 20 bronze Dallin sculptures including Passing of the Buffalo or The Last Arrow.
 In 1975 this sculpture sold for $150,000 a record for a piece of American Sculpture at the time.

 Legacy

 At her death she left $85 million to establish the Geraldine R. Dodge Foundation, which continues her work, including the Geraldine R. Dodge Poetry Festival.

-Unfortunately, the historic residence of Geraldine R. Dodge was demolished by the insurance company that bought the estate following her death.
-The grand home was built in the style of Giralda in Seville.
-She also purchased the adjoining 80-acre estate of Charles W. Harkness, the third largest holder of stock in Standard Oil while she and her husband were assembling properties that adjoined.